0011001011/vizuka/README.md

 Usage
 -----

+###How to run?
 Change the config file (currently the .py one).
 Run the main.

+###How to use ?
+Navigate inside the 2D space and look at the data, selecting it in the main window (the big one).
+Only this one is interactive.
+Data is grouped by buckets ('tiles' inside 'grids' in the code), you can select buckets individually (left click) or by similarity (middle click).

-The main window represents all the data in 2D space.
+Main window represents all the data in 2D space.
 Blue are good-predicted transactions, Red are the bad ones, Green are the special class (by default the label 0).

 Below are three subplots :
 * a summary of the data inside the selected buckets (see navigation)